isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 Control Agent or DDNS deamon.

 The ``thread-pool-size`` and ``packet-queue-size`` information is returned only when the command is send to DHCP servers with multi-threading enabled.
-This parameter is never returned when the ``status-get`` command is sent to the Control Agent or DDNS deamon.
+These two parameters and ``multi-threading-enabled`` are never returned when the ``status-get`` command is sent to the Control Agent or DDNS deamon.

 To learn more about the HA status information returned by the ``status-get`` command please refer to the the :ref:`command-ha-status-get`